 Alien's enhanced features and broader targeting capabilities appear to be making it the mobile MaaS of choice for threat actors.
 As long as it continues to evade Android's security controls, we expect adoption of Alien to continue increasing.

-PhishLabs can help organizations protect against mobile malware threats such as Alien.
-Learn more about Digital Risk Protection Solutions.
+Fortra Brand Protection helps organizations protect against mobile malware threats such as Alien.
+Learn more about Digital Risk Protection solutions.